ronald-yu/gpt-amc-eval/README.md

 # Rigorous Evaluation of ChatGPT on the AMC Dataset

+## Dataset

+We take the questions and answers from the Art of Problem Solving website of the 2022 and 2023 AMC 10A, 10B, 12A, and 12B and store them as json files in `data/`.
+Questions that appeared in both the AMC 10 and AMC 12 exams are only included in the AMC 10 file.
+In total there are 153 questions.

+## Experimental Details

+The AMC exams offer the option to abstain from answering.
+It rewards 6 points for a correct answer and 1.5 points for an abstained answer, so abstaining has better expected value than complete random guessing.
+We prompt the model to always make its best guess when possible, but you can also prompt it to abstain more often.

+For each question, we ask it to answer the question and write its final answer in the format "Final Answer: A".
+If the model fails to format the answer correctly (quite often), then we pass the question and response into a chat completion and prompt it to format the answer correctly.
+If the model is still unable to format the answer correctly at this point, we mark the answer as "abstain."

+We run rigorous baselines on the AMC exams using OpenAI's `gpt-3.5-turbo` API from January 14-15, 2024.
+We solve the exams once with 0-temperature sampling and run 100 trials with 0.7-temperature sampling.
+We also calculate results for majority-vote based ensemble voting (if there is a tie, we randomly choose one of the tied answers).
+We can group our trials into either one large ensemble or 10 groups of 10 ensembles.

+## Results

-Here are the results using the `gpt-3.5-turbo` API from January 14-15, 2024.
-We also include Gemini's reported results of itself and GPT-4.
+Results are shown below.
+We also include baselines of always randomly guessing and always abstaining and Gemini's reported results of itself and GPT-4 (although, as argued above, single-score reporting isn't particularly reliable).
 For models with multiple trials, we include mean, standard deviation, and the min/max score across the trials.
+Results on individual exams and questions can be seen by running the code using our pre-solved checkpoints.

 | **Method**             | **# of Trials** | **# Correct**             | **# Abstain**            | **Score**                      |
 |------------------------|-----------------|---------------------------|--------------------------|--------------------------------|